 The course syllabus for Databases for Public Policy (CAPP 30235).

-Lectures are twice a week, Tuesday and Thursday 9-10:20 am in Ryerson 277.
-Attendance is mandatory and you are expected to arrive on time and participate in class.
+Lectures are twice a week, Tuesday and Thursday 2-3:20 pm.
+You are expected to arrive on time and participate in class.
 Please avoid use of laptops in class.

 The course will cover the foundations of Database Management Systems (DBMS).
 This includes data models, database design, SQL, core database system components (e.g. transactions, recovery, query processing), distributed databases, NewSQL/NoSQL, and systems for data analytics (e.g. column-orientated databases, data warehouses).